 I think it is especially important to have more to life than just a career in medicine.
 To that effect, I highly encourage anyone considering applying to medical school to take time off before going back to school (at least 1 to 2 years).
 In my experience, those who take time off are more emotionally mature, able to manage the demands of medical training, and tend to interact better with patients.

 Do you have additional information or thoughts to share that would be helpful to prospective students?

-Studying the humanities, reading outside of the sciences, and exploring ethics will enrich medical training and challenge your self to think about the entire person, not just the disease.
+Studying the humanities, reading outside of the sciences, and exploring ethics will enrich medical training and challenge you to think about the entire person, not just the disease.
 This is a paramount perspective to have and develop to be a successful physician.

 What advice would you give to medical students interested in pursuing a career track similar to yours?

-Get involved in policy work early on, familiarize yourself with what other organizations are doing to advance your causes/issues, and be familiar with all the social determinants of health that affect the well-being of patients and communities.
+Get involved in policy work early on, familiarize yourself with what other organizations are doing to advance your causes and issues, and be familiar with all the social determinants of health that affect the well-being of patients and communities.